• Overview

 How past interactions, societal factors, and relationships shape us.
 Through exploration, the goal is to improve communication, foster self-awareness, and repair relational wounds.

-A LITTLE ABOUT ME
+A LITTLE ABOUT THE THERAPIST

 MEREDITH WARD, LCSW